duanemoody/renpy/sphinx/source/build.rst

 icon.icns
     The icon that is used on Macintosh.

-These icon files much be in specific formats.
-You'll need to use a program or web service (such as http://iconverticons.com/ ) to convert them.
+These icon files must be in specific formats.
+You'll need to use a program or web service (such as http://iconverticons.com ) to convert them.

 Classifying and Ignoring Files